Copycat Thai Crunch Salad with Peanut Dressing

 Instructions

 1. Add all the ingredients for the dressing to a blender and blend.
 I recommend adding the seasoning and the chili garlic sauce a little at a time, tasting and then adding more if needed.
-If you don't have a blender you can whisk vigourously in a bowl.
+If you don't have a blender you can whisk vigorously in a bowl.

 2. Refrigerate the dressing for 2 hours before serving.
 Will keep in fridge for about a week, maybe even two.